exyness/Integral/README.md

 ## Overview

-**Integral** is a comprehensive personal productivity suite that brings together task management, note-taking, time tracking, journaling, and budgeting in one unified platform.
-Built with a modern glass morphism design, real-time sync, and multiple themed modes for a personalized experience.
+**Integral** is a cutting-edge, AI-powered productivity suite that unifies task management, note-taking, time tracking, journaling, and budgeting into one intelligent platform.
+Featuring a stunning **Liquid Ether** WebGL interface and powered by **RAG (Retrieval-Augmented Generation)** technology, Integral helps you organize your life with the power of AI.

 ## Live Demo